build-on-aws/content/posts/monitor-github-traffic-with-aws-serverless/index.md

 ---
-title: "Star Wars, good food, astronomy - tracking GitHub traffic with a serverless architecture"
+title: "Star Wars, Good Food, and Astronomy: Tracking GitHub Traffic with a Serverless Architecture"
 description: "Learn how to track, store, and analyze GitHub traffic metrics using AWS Lambda, Amazon DynamoDB, and Amazon S3."
 tags:
   - github-traffic-metrics